Forest fires are becoming more frequent and intense.

 |More carbon dioxide in the air||More forest fires|

-- This tends to increase the carbon dioxide in the atmosphere.
+- more carbon dioxide in the air because fires

 We are seeing an alarming surge in mega-fires which destroy ecosystems that have thrived with fire for millennia.
+They burned with such intensity that they burned the trees and the forest floor so the forest has not regenerated.
 These fires have transformed whole forests into entirely different landscapes.

 Earth on Fire

 Wildfires can now happen throughout the year in the UK.

 (New Scientist: 23 April 2019)